-Yangon is Myanmar's largest city, and its economic and cultural centre of Myanmar.
-The city was occupied by the British in 1852 when it became the centre of the Burmese Raj.
-The resulting influx of traders, diplomats and wealth transformed the city into a thriving regional hub.
+Yangon is Myanmar's largest city and its economic and cultural centre.
+The British occupied it in 1852, when it became the centre of the Burmese Raj and the resulting influx of traders, diplomats and wealth transformed it into a thriving regional hub.
 The legacy of this time is evident in the decaying though stately colonial buildings found along the Rangoon River and toward the centre of town.
-The city has myriad tourist attractions, most notably the famous Shwedagon Pagoda, which justifies a visit to the city all by itself and is the country's most beloved landmark.
+The city has myriad tourist attractions, most notably the famous Shwedagon Pagoda, which is the country's most beloved landmark and justifies a visit to Yangon all by itself.
 There are also markets to explore, and Yangon is a glorious city to trawl for jewels.

-Yangon is hot and humid, especially at midday when most of the population takes refuge indoors or in the shade of a temple or banyan tree.
-It is a noisy and chaotic place too, with congested traffic, orange robed monks, neon signs and golden temple spires clashing in a visual landscape of uniquely Asian contradictions.
-Yangon is also considered one of Asia's safest big cities as far as travellers are concerned, meaning that the bustling chaos can be explored with little fear of crime.
+Yangon is hot and humid, especially at midday, when most of the population takes refuge indoors or in the shade of a temple or banyan tree.
+It is a noisy and chaotic place too, with congested traffic, orange-robed monks, neon signs and golden temple spires clashing in a visual landscape of uniquely Asian contradictions.

 Also known as the Golden Temple, Shwedagon is the most sacred site for Burmese Buddhists, and is a daily focus for worship.
 Relics of the Buddha are said to be housed in the stupa, along with many other historical artefacts and great treasures.
 There are stairways at the north, south, east, and west and you can ascend using any of these, or the elevator if you want to skip the climb.
 The southern entrance is the most used because it rises out of the city; and the eastern stairway, although damaged by the British long ago, is popular because it leads down to the bazaars, making it a good exit point for prospective shoppers.